Transfer-old-video-tapes-to-DVD

 I have videotapes (VHS, Hi8 and 8mm, VHS-C, and MiniDV)

-• Group all of the tapes together if possible.
+- Group all of the tapes together if possible.
 Processing videotapes requires different equipment than other forms of media, and we can get started much more quickly if we aren’t searching for it.

 I have reel-to-reel movie film

-• Identify the size of each reel.
+- Identify the size of each reel.
 This will give you good ideas of both length and cost.

-• Reel-to-reel movies, by definition, did not have any sound.
+- Reel-to-reel movies, by definition, did not have any sound.
 There won’t be any audio on your DVD when you receive it.

-I have documents and/or books
+I have documents and books

-• Grouping is critical, because we create searchable PDF files from the groups.
+- Grouping is critical because we create searchable PDF files from the groups.

-• Labeling the groups is also critical; these labels will be the names of the files.
+- Labeling the groups is also critical; these labels will be the names of the files.

 We digitize everything right here at our facility in metro Atlanta, processed by US citizens.